What the NFL’s new TV deal means for the league, fans and networks

 The networks were less keen to bid on Thursday night games moving forward both because of the price increases for the other packages and because NFL Network and Amazon would likely have been simulcast partners.
 Without exclusive windows, it is harder to monetize the telecasts.

 In turning over its Thursday night slate to Amazon, the NFL is trading reach for a bet on the future.
-The NFL televised one games exclusively on Amazon last season, which drew around 4 million viewers, much less than the average game on linear TV.
+The NFL televised one game exclusively on Amazon last season, which drew around 4 million viewers, much less than the average game on linear TV.

 Does Sunday Ticket have a new home?